-What is Blocking in Crochet And How to Do It.
+What is Crochet Blocking and How to Do It.
 Find out why and how you can do it in your crochet project in 3 different ways!
 Crochet wet blocking, steam blocking and spray blocking.

-Before you begin learning about how to do it, let us first list down the materials you’ll need when you try it on your own:
+Before you begin learning about how to do blocking in crochet, let us first list down the materials you’ll need when you try it on your own:

 - Blocking mats or you can also use yoga mats